Charlottesville Historic Homes For Sale

 This designation is more than just a title; it comes with both privileges and responsibilities for the homeowner.

-The Appeal of Historic Home Ownership
+The Appeal of an Albemarle Historic Home Ownership

 For many buyers, the allure of a historic home lies in its unique character and craftsmanship.
 These properties often feature architectural details and materials that are rare or prohibitively expensive in modern construction.
 Hand-carved woodwork, intricate plasterwork, and custom-made hardware are just a few examples of the artisanal touches found in many historic homes.